SleepyMiner/Portfolio-Blog-Site/content/blogs/Photo Cloud.md

 Stay tuned for more updates!

-## Acknowledgments

-We would like to thank our development team and all contributors who made this project possible.
-Your dedication and hard work are truly appreciated.

 ## Get Involved

-If you're interested in contributing to PhotoCloud, check out our [GitHub repository](https://github.com/SleepyMiner/ImageServer) for more details.
+If you're interested in contributing to PhotoCloud, check out my [GitHub repository](https://github.com/SleepyMiner/ImageServer) for more details.

 ---